 Google XML sitemaps by Arne Brachhold:

 You may be able to install this through the All in One SEO, but I prefer this option.
-This is a free tool which helps Google index your site among other things.
+This is a free tool which helps Google index your site among other things (webmaster tools).
 It provides a map (index essentially) of your site.

 You must have a Webmaster Tools account with Google (free) before you do this.
 Once you do, install this plugin, head over to your webmaster tools account and copy/paste the sitemap URL.
 If you have problems with this, let me know below and I’ll provide more specific instructions.

 Tweet, Like, Google +1 and Share:

 In most cases, sites should have a social button.
 There are plenty of plugins for this, but I prefer this one because it’s easy to set up.

 I wouldn’t recommend using this plug in on a website which deals with private matters.
 For example, if you’re making a site on say certain diseases people are embarrassed to talk about, it wouldn’t be beneficial to add a social sharing button because it’s a sensitive issue most people probably wouldn’t want to talk about, let alone share.